-(This is the Learning Episode 4 for Shane Doyle’s teaching unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)
+(This is the Lesson Plan 4 for Shane Doyle’s curricular unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)

 Lesson Topic: Native American Languages

 Grade Band: Grades 9-12

 Linguists play an important role in helping us understand the culture, history, and contemporary life.

 Lost languages have a significant impact on our world.